Hikone, Shiga

 Sister Cities Ann Arbor, Michigan; Xiangtan, Hunan, China; Takamatsu, Kagawa; Mito, Ibaraki; Sano, Tochigi

-In 2007, Hikone celebrated the 400th anniversary of Hikone Castle, founded in 1607 by Lord Ii Naomasa 井伊直政 who was awarded the domain of Omi (Shiga's feudal name) by Tokugawa Ieyasu after they won the Battle of Sekigahara in 1600.
-Three castle buildings (Umaya horse stable, Tenbin Yagura turret, and Nishinomaru Sanju-yagura turret) which have been closed to the public are now open to the public.
+In 2007 when Hikone Castle celebrated its 400th anniversary, they created the nationally popular official mascot named Hiko-nyan which may be more famous and popular than the castle itself.
+Hikone Castle was founded in 1607 by Lord Ii Naomasa 井伊直政 who was awarded the domain of Omi (Shiga's feudal name) by Tokugawa Ieyasu after they won the Battle of Sekigahara in 1600.
+Three castle buildings (Umaya horse stable, Tenbin Yagura turret, and Nishinomaru Sanju-yagura turret) are open to the public.
 It took 20 years to construct the castle, completed by Lord Ii Naotaka 井伊直孝, the second castle lord.

 Hikone Castle was also the base for Lord Ii Naosuke (1815-1860) 井伊 直弼 who was a high-ranking official (Tairo) in the Tokugawa government and who agreed to open up Japan upon the beckoning of Commodore Mathew Perry in the 19th century.
 Official diplomatic relations between Japan and America thus started with Shiga native Ii Naosuke and Commodore Perry.